7.2 Inter-Agency Escalation Policy and Procedure

 To ensure that where resolution cannot be found appropriate escalation of concerns ensures that the child is safeguarded.

-3. Inter-Agency Escalation Procedure for Professionals with Child Protection or Child Welfare Concerns
+3. Inter-Agency Escalation Procedure for Professionals where there is disagreement in relation to Child Welfare Concerns

 Effective working together depends upon: